joseamorone/joseamorone/README.md

 - 👋 Hi, I’m @joseamorone
 - 👀 I’m interested in Software Development, Computer Science and Math!
-- 🌱 I’m currently learning Computer Science and Full Stack and Blockchain development with JavaScript, Python, Django and Solidity.
+- 🌱 I’m currently learning Ruby on the Core Curriculum at Launch School.
-- 💞️ I’m looking to collaborate on Backend and Blockchain projects
+- 💞️ I’m looking to collaborate on Backend projects.
 - 📫 How to reach me jose.amorone@gmail.com

 <!---